The U.S. government's bitcoin bonanza: How, where and when to sell?

 Barry Silbert, the founder of one of the first investment funds that lets retail investors gain exposure to Bitcoin, declined to offer an opinion on what the government should do with its stash or how a sale would affect the market.

-Marco Santori, chairman of the regulatory affairs committee for the Bitcoin Foundation, which is Bitcoin’s official trade group, said the group did not have an official position on the matter.
+Marco Santori, a lobbyist for the Bitcoin Foundation, which is Bitcoin’s official trade group, said the group did not have an official position on the matter.

 ‘THIS WON‘T BE DIFFICULT’